PabloSczn/SET09102_Pablo/week5_documentation.md

 Finally, it is worth noting that, although it has taken me a few weeks to understand the requirements for the entries, I strongly believe that this entry is a demonstration that I have taken into account the **feedback from the lectures**, which have been crucial in understanding how I can improve my work.
+You can also find this week's entry in my [Github profile](https://github.com/PabloSczn/SET09102_Pablo/blob/main/week5_documentation.md)

 ## References